akauppi/GroundLevel-firebase-es/Questions.md

 Which is more customary, in Firestore?

-## Importing Firebase
+## Can we import Firebase from `@firebase/app`, directly?

 The official [npm page](https://www.npmjs.com/package/firebase) shows this use pattern (for ES modules):

 ```
 import * as firebase from 'firebase/app';

-// These imports load individual services into the firebase namespace.
 import 'firebase/auth';
 import 'firebase/database';
 ```

 However, the `firebase` imports internally import from `@firebase`.

-Would it be safe (supported) to import directly as `@firebase/app` (it does work).
+This would work also for us, but we are not doing it since it’s not according to documentation.

+Q: Is Firebase moving to that direction (@firebase), or is the current vaneer going to remain?

-Is this a problem?
-Not really. `npm run build` outputs two different bundles, because of the two namespaces.
-But if Firebase is aiming towards the `@firebase` for ES module imports, could just as well move there now.
+This is not a problem. `npm run build` outputs two different bundles, because of the two namespaces, but we solve this in chunk merging.

-Note: we solve this in chunk merging, to make just one output bundle for both Firebase namespaces.